znxkznxk1030/redux-learn-2/README.md

 // actions/index.js

 export function selectBook(book) {
   // selectBook is an ActionCreator, it needs to return an action,
   // an object with a type property. return {
     type: 'BOOK_SELECTED',
-        payload: book
+    payload: book,
   }
 }
 ```